Doc Young: Sports

 Young played semi-pro baseball and was a lightweight wrestler in his youth.
 He also he promoted amateur and semi-pro boxing matches in Hammond.
 His greatest love was horse racing; Doc owned a stable of horses and spent several years making the circuit of the leading race tracks.
 He founded a company called A.A.
 Young Laboratories that developed a vitamin-calcium supplement for thoroughbreds called Min-O-Lac (Minerals of Milk).

 Doc became a supporter of professional football in Indiana.
 He served as team doctor and trainer for the Hammond Clabby Athletic Club during the 1915–17 period.
 In 1919, promoter Paul Parduhn established the Hammond Pros for the purpose of competing against the Decatur Staleys and Canton Bulldogs.
 The team played its home games in Cub Park (now Wrigley Field), and one of its stars was George Halas.
 It is likely that Dr. Young was a part owner of the franchise.

 In 1919 the Pros lost many of their high-priced players.
 Many of these players later appeared for the Chicago Tigers.
 This caused Young to field a new team, but one with fewer stars.

 Forming the NFL

 On September 17, 1920, Dr. Young represented Hammond at a meeting of the nation's leading pro football team managers held in Canton, Ohio, for the purpose of creating the American Professional Football Association (later known as the National Football League in 1922).
-Dr. Young's Hammond Pros were charter members of the organization and played in the league from 1920–26.
+Dr. Young's Hammond Pros were charter members of the organization and played in the league from 1920 to 1926.
 They played three league opponents in 1920 and lost all three games by big scores.

 In addition to games, Doc attended the league meetings.
 In Green Bay, Young got into an argument with Curly Lambeau over the kind of football the league would use.
 The Spalding J-5 was watermelon-shaped and perfect for drop kicks.
 However Lambeau wanted to use a thinner ball better-suited for passing, probably since he was the top passer of his day.